BennyQBD/DareEngine/README.md

 - Open your preferred Java IDE, and create a new project.
 - Import everything under the src folder as source files.
 - Copy the res folder into your Java IDE's folder for your project.
-- Under your project settings, include lib/lwjgl in your build path
+- Under your project settings, include lib/lwjgl in your classpath
-- Set lwjgl to use natives from lib/natives/(your OS here)
+- Set lwjgl to use natives from lib/natives/(your OS here).
+This is usually done with the flag -Djava.library.path "your/path/here".
 - Build and run

 ##Additional Credits##